-The term for alcoholic fermentation during winemaking used to refer to the apparent "boiling" or "foaming" in the grape must.
-Fermentation is the microbial degradation of organic matter without the inclusion of external electron acceptors such as oxygen(anaerobic) for the purpose of energy production.
-In principle, however, organic substances can also be degraded with the inclusion of oxygen (aerobic).
-For example, acetic acid fermentation consumes oxygen, so it is not a fermentation in the scientific sense as described above.
-The term fermentation, however, is an umbrella term for aerobic and anaerobic processes.
-This often leads to confusion, because in other languages "fermentation" is used for alcoholic fermentation or there is no separate term for it.
+The term for alcoholic fermentation in winemaking used to refer to the apparent "boiling" or "foaming" in the grape must.
+Fermentation is understood as the microbial degradation of organic substances without the inclusion of external electron acceptors such as oxygen(anaerobic) for the purpose of energy production.
+However, the degradation of organic substances can also take place with the inclusion of oxygen (aerobic).
+For example, in acetic acid fermentation, oxygen is consumed, which is why this is not a fermentation in the scientific sense as described at the beginning.
+The term fermentation, on the other hand, is an umbrella term in German for aerobic and anaerobic processes.
+This often leads to confusion because in other languages "fermentation" is used for alcoholic fermentation or there is no separate term for it.